-CORE is calling for a just economy, with corporations’ drive for profit balanced by the interests of society and the environment, and risks and rewards shared more equally.
+CORE is calling for an economy in which corporations’ drive for profit is balanced by the interests of society and the environment, with risks and rewards shared more equally.

 We primarily advocate for governments to set standards and hold companies accountable.